Composite Vs. Porcelain Veneers

 A Dental Veneer is a wafer-thin layer of custom-made shells of tooth-coloured materials designed to cover the front surface of teeth to improve your appearance.
 If you have teeth that are discoloured, chipped or misshapen, Veneers can create a long-lasting Hollywood smile appearance.

 Veneers come in two forms, either Porcelain Veneers or Resin Composite Veneers.
 Both Veneers are bonded to the front of the tooth and are very effective in changing the colour, shape, size, and length of your teeth or correct uneven spaces.
 They can also be used to improve the aesthetics of a tooth or multiple teeth or to protect the tooth’s surface from damage.

 There are several differences between both Veneers; a highly qualified Dentist will be the best person to determine which type of Veneer will give you the best outcome based on the condition of your teeth.

-Composite Veneers require less tooth preparation and the treatment can be completed in a single visit..
-To create Composite Veneers, a highly skilled Dentist will first thoroughly clean and etch the front of the teeth to roughen the surface, making it easier to bond the tooth to the resin.
+Composite Veneers require less tooth preparation and the treatment can be completed in a single visit.
+To create the Composite Veneers, a highly-skilled Dentist will first thoroughly clean and etch the front of the teeth to roughen the surface, making it easier to bond the tooth to the resin.
 Then, a composite material is applied to the front surfaces of the tooth and sculpted to the desired shape and finish.
 The material (resin) used is thinner than Porcelain Veneer materials, however as composite veneers require less removal of the tooth surface before placement, their appearance may be more prominent than Porcelain Veneers.